Common Eyebrow Mistakes

 Grab a pen or pencil and hold it parallel to the outer edge of your iris.
 The point where the pencil hits your brow is where your arch should be.
 If it isn’t, let your eyebrows grow back and let your therapist know you’re aiming for the perfect arch.[amazon template=image&asin=B00DZI4NP2]

-Post by Sabrina Nicole10+ years in the industry.
+10+ years in the industry.
 Level 4 Advanced Beauty Therapy.
-Advanced Dermal Filler and Botox.
+Advanced Dermal Filler and Anti-Wrinkle.
 Fully qualified beauty and massage therapist.
 Specialising in semi permanent makeup and facial treatments.
-From eyebrows to lashes she provides these services mobile.
+From eyebrows to lashes she provides these services mobile in Oldham.

 If you enjoyed this post please comment below or follow